 Janet Nichols, CFP®Managing Director, Senior Vice President, Investments

-Janet holds licenses for securities, commodities, life and health insurance and specializes in comprehensive financial planning, including retirement income planning, estate and tax planning, education funding and risk management.
-She has completed Raymond James’ Institute of Investment Management Consulting; in addition, since 1988 Janet has been a CERTIFIED FINANCIAL PLANNER™ practitioner, a credential that demonstrates her commitment to professionalism.
+Janet and her partners currently oversee one of the largest wealth management teams nationally within Raymond James and Associates, Nichols Geegan King Family Wealth Advisors of Raymond James.
+Her practice specializes in comprehensive financial planning, including retirement income planning, estate and tax planning, education funding and risk management.
+Janet has more than 35 years of experience in financial services, and has been a Certified Financial Planner™ practitioner since 1988, a credential that demonstrates her commitment to professionalism.
 CFP® certification is a rigorous, voluntary process that includes highly demanding education, examination, experience and ethical requirements.

 CFP® | Certified Financial Planner™ |